reficio/soap-ws/README.md

 * supports SSL

 ### Main features

+soap-builder:

-* soap-builder - soap message generation in the XML format on the basis of imported WSDL
+* soap message generation in the XML format on the basis of imported WSDL
-* soap-builder - fetch and store of a hierarchical WSDL with hierarchical XSD included in it
+* fetch and store of a hierarchical WSDL with hierarchical XSD included in it

+soap-server:

-* soap server - endpoint exposition - communication and message handling purely in the XML format
+* endpoint exposition - communication and message handling purely in the XML format
-* soap server - auto-responder - respond to a soap request with a sample content - in an unit-test
+* auto-responder - respond to a soap request with a sample content - in an unit-test
-* soap server - HTTP and HTTPS support
+* HTTP and HTTPS support
-* soap server - extensive operation matcher - match a request to a BindingOperation from the WSDL
+* extensive operation matcher - match a request to a BindingOperation from the WSDL

+soap-client:

-* soap client - communication and message handling purely in the XML format
+* communication and message handling purely in the XML format
-* soap client - basic authentication and SSL support
+* basic authentication and SSL support
-* soap client - proxy with basic authenticationsupport
+* proxy with basic authenticationsupport
-* soap client - proper SOAPAction support in both SOAP versions
+* proper SOAPAction support in both SOAP versions

-### Modules
-#### soap-builder
-Responsible for the generation of SOAP XML messages.

-#### soap-client
-Responsible for the communication with a SOAP endpoint.

-#### soap-server
-Responsible for exposing SOAP endpoints and handling the requests.

-#### soap-examples
-Contains a few example how to use soap-ws.

-#### soap-test
-Integration test project.
-Test soap-client and soap-server in many tricky ways.

-### License:
+### License
 The project is open-source and distributed under the Apache license, Version 2.0.
 One module (soap-builder) is distributed under the LGPL 2.1 license (see the Note).
 You can confidently use soap-ws in your commercial project.

+## User Guide

+### Quickstart
+TODO

+### Project modules
+* soap-builder - responsible for the generation of SOAP XML messages.
+* soap-client - responsible for the communication with a SOAP endpoint.
+* soap-server - responsible for exposing SOAP endpoints and handling the requests.
+* soap-examples - contains a few example how to use soap-ws.
+* soap-test - contains integration tests - tests soap-client and soap-server in many tricky ways.

+## Last but not lease

+### Who's behind it?
+centeractive ag

+www.centeractive.com

 ### Note
 This project contains classes extracted from the soapUI code base by centeractive ag